qvu3/moodle_auto_study_plan/README.md

 - Connects to Moodle API to retrieve student grades and information
 - Processes grades to identify areas for improvement
-- Generates personalized study plans using AI (Anthropic Claude or OpenAI)
+- Generates personalized study plans using AI (OpenAI GPT, Anthropic Claude, or Google Gemini)
 - Sends study plans to students via email
 - Can be run locally or deployed to AWS Lambda